cyclelaboratory/cyclelaboratory.github.io/content/authors/wangnanqin/_index.md

   - PhD
 ---

-Nanqin Wang is a junior at UESTC, and a member of CYCLE.
+Nanqin Wang is a senior student at UESTC, and a member of CYCLE.
 His research interests are in the field of polyhedral compilers and compilation optimization.
+He is going to pursue his Ph.D. at Hunan University under the supervision of Professor Jie Zhao.